-Secretary: This is a two-year commitment and keeps the committee on track.
+Secretary: This is a 2-year commitment and keeps the CIU committee on track.

-Conference Director: This is a two-year commitment working closely with the CIU administrator and the hotel to make sure all the conference details for the AGM are handled.
+Conference Director: This is a 2-year commitment working with venues/hotels to make sure all the conference details for the AGM are handled.

 Technical Director: This is a 3-year position that is responsible for the website, membership, and AV for the various educational events sponsored by the CIU.